 Martin Werner is working as a senior scientist with the Earth Observation Center of DLR.
 Before, he studied mathematics in Bonn and completed his doctoral dissertation in the area of indoor navigation at Ludwig-Maximilians-University of Munich and he was working as an assistant professor with the Institute of Cartography and Geoinformatics at the Leibniz-University Hanover.

 - spatial machine learning, big data, and high performance computing

 - social network analysis,

 - context-aware and ubiquitous computing,

-- time series analysis,
+- time series analysis and trajectory computing,

 - indoor location-based services.